Aditya Birla Health Insurance

 Health First.

-Aditya Birla Health Insurance is a standalone health insurer with operations starting October 2016.
-It is a joint venture between Aditya Birla Capital (45.89%) and Momentum Group of South Africa (44.08%) and is IRDAI-licensed under registration number 153.
+Aditya Birla Health Insurance (ABHICL) is a standalone health insurer that commenced operations in October 2016.
+It is a joint venture between Aditya Birla Capital Limited (45.89%) and the Momentum Group of South Africa (44.08%), IRDAI-licensed under registration number 153.

 About Aditya Birla Health

-Aditya Birla Health Insurance (ABHICL) commenced operations in October 2016 and is a joint venture between Aditya Birla Capital Limited (45.89%) and the Momentum Group of South Africa (44.08%).
-It is IRDAI-licensed under registration number 153 and is headquartered in Mumbai.
+Aditya Birla Health Insurance Company Limited (ABHICL) is one of India's newer standalone health insurers, having started operations in October 2016.
+It is a joint venture between Aditya Birla Capital Limited, which holds 45.89%, and the Momentum Group of South Africa, which holds 44.08%.
+The company is headquartered at One World Centre in Mumbai and operates under IRDAI registration number 153.

 Founded2016